mikeyscode/commander/README.md

 # Contributing
 If you wish to contribute to this project, you are welcome to raise a Pull Request into Develop from a feature branch to be reviewed.
 Outside that you are welcome to create issues for any problems that you come across.

+*Small side note: Thank you to @gophreak for going through and reviewing the code and refactoring it.*